TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_layer2_icssg.md

 # Introduction

-This layer 2 icssg example demonstrates usage of Enet with ICSSG peripheral operation.
+This layer 2 icssg example demonstrates the usage of Enet with ICSSG peripheral operation.

 \cond SOC_AM64X || SOC_AM243X

-On @VAR_SOC_NAME, we can do ethernet based communication using ICSSG HW Mechanism
+On @VAR_SOC_NAME, we can do Ethernet based communication using ICSSG HW Mechanism

   - PRU firmware based Ethernet Switch and Dual MAC implementation
   - This HW can be used with industrial communication protocols as well

 \endcond

-This example do below:
+This example does the following:
 - Target-side application running on a Cortex R5F core.
 	- Application receives the packet, copies the payload into a new packet which is then sent back.
 	- The application has a menu to enable/disable features, such as getting mac address and stats.
 This menu along with application logs are implemented via UART.
 - Host-side functionality
-	- Software applications like Colasoft Pkt Builder or packETH tool could be used to generate and send packets, Wireshark can be used to receive and verify packet contents
+	- Software applications like Colasoft Pkt Builder or packETH tool can be used to generate and send packets.
+Wireshark can be used to receive and verify packet contents.

 - The data path enabled in this example is as follows:
 	- Host side (PC) application sends a packet to MAC port.
     - Based on Switch mode or Dual-EMAC mode the data flow will differ.
     - In Switch mode:
-        - If packet is non directed unicast(UC) packet, it will be only forwarded.
+        - If packet is non-directed unicast(UC) packet, it will be only forwarded.
         - If packet is directed unicast(UC) packet, it will be sent only to target application.
         - If packet is multicast(MC) or broadcast(BC) packet, it will be forwarded as well as sent to target application.
     - In Dual-mac mode:
-        - If packet is Non directed unicast(UC) packet it will be dropped.
+        - If packet is non-directed unicast(UC) packet, it will be dropped.
         - If packet is directed unicast(UC) or multicast(MC) or broadcast(BC) packet, it will be sent to target application.
-        - Currently to test both MAC ports simultaneously in Dual-MAC mode it requires additional enet lld(UDMA channel allocation) changes.
+        - Currently to test both MAC ports simultaneously in Dual-MAC mode, it requires additional Enet-lld (UDMA channel allocation) changes.
 	- Target side application receives the packet, updates the MAC addresses in the Layer-2 header and sends the packet back.
 	- Application like Wireshark (PC) receives the packet and can be seen in the capture window.